pulibrary/vm-builds/ansible/roles/users/README.md

 ## Tags

-This role uses tags to allow for partial execution:
+This role uses tags to allow for partial execution during testing:

 * `pulsys`: Runs all tasks related to the `pulsys` user, including group creation, home directory setup, and sudoers configuration.